rythrojaofficial/axis45/secret_pages/adminMD/session-checklist.md

 ### New people
 - Greet and chat
-    - Have they done the waiver?
+    - Have they done the waiver? signed in?  (if applicable)
         - Waiver on the wall or website
     - Where they're from
     - How they found us
     - How long they've been tricking

 ### Tally
-*If subbing, don't tally, Have them sign-in on the pad instead.
+*If subbing, don't tally, Have them sign-in on the pad/whiteboard instead.
 If they don't have a card on file, have them venmo @seattletricking the appropriate amount if they aren't a member :)*

 - Tally near end of sesh
     - Admin Page for all things tally
 - Check member status if unsure if member

 ### Non-members
-*If subbing, don't charge anyone.
+*If subbing, don't manually charge anyone.
 Have them sign-in on the Pad instead.
-If they don't have a card on file, have them venmo @seattletricking the appropriate amount :)*
+If they don't have a card on file, have them venmo @seattletricking the appropriate amount :) or send them the stripe link at the bottom of the page (drop-in open only $20)*
 - If they're not on the tally list and you recognize them:
     - charge drop-in fee
 - if no card on file, try to get a card on file